Pirate-Parties-International/PPI-rest-api/doc/deployment.md

 ## Note

-This repo includes the following repo as a git submodule
+This repo includes the following repo as a capistrano dependency

 https://github.com/Pirate-Parties-International/PPI-party-info

-This submodule includes all the data that the API serves.
+This repo includes all the data that the API serves.
 All data updates go through that repo via pull requests.

 ## 1) Prerequesits

-Nginx, php5-fpm, redis
+Nginx, php5-fpm, MySQL

 ## 2) Deployment (development)